Utah Administrative Code

-1. Delay Rentals and Rental Credits.
+1. Rentals and Credits.

 (e) The agency may accept lease payments made by any party provided, however, that the acceptance of such payment(s) shall not be deemed to be recognition by the agency of any interest of the payee in the lease.
 Ultimate responsibility for such payments remains with the record title interest owner.